root27/go-mail/README.md

 func main() {

-	host := "gmail"
+	host := "HOST NAME" // e.g gmail, yandex

-	from := "oguzhaneee@gmail.com"
+	from := "MAIL ADDRESS FROM WHICH YOU WILL SEND"

-	to := "oguzhaneee@gmail.com"
+	to := "MAIL ADDRESS TO WHICH YOU WILL SEND"

+	//PASSKEY IS THE KEY OF THE MAIL ADDRESS FROM WHICH YOU WILL SEND

 	subject := "Html test"

+	htmlPath := "Path of the html file"

-	err := mail.SendWithHtml(host, from, "YOUR PASSKEY", to, subject, "./test.html")
+	err := mail.SendWithHtml(host, from, "YOUR PASSKEY", to, subject, htmlPath)

 	if err != nil {
 		panic(err)